Active Substance: dronedarone

 Multaq should not be given to patients with left ventricular systolic dysfunction or to patients with current or previous episodes of heart failure.

-Multaq is used to maintain normal heart rhythm in adults with types of non-permanent atrial fibrillation known as ‘persistent’ or ‘paroxysmal’ after normal heart rhythm has been restored.
-Atrial fibrillation happens when the atria (the upper chambers of the heart) contract irregularly and rapidly.
+Multaq is an antiarrhythmic medicine used to maintain normal heart rhythm in adults whose normal heart rhythm has been restored after a period of paroxysmal or persistent atrial fibrillation.
+Atrial fibrillation is when the atria (the upper chambers of the heart) contract irregularly and rapidly, and this abnormality can be short-lasting (paroxysmal) or it can last longer than a few days (persistent).

 Multaq should only be prescribed after alternative treatment options have been considered.